Difference Between Test Plan, Test Strategy, Test Case, Test Script, Test Scenario And Test Condition

 #1) Project Overview

-This section can begin by giving an overview of the organization followed by a brief description of the project in hand.
-It can include below details
+This section can begin by summarizing the organization, followed by a brief description of the project at hand.
+It can include the below details.

 • What was the need for the project?